parkinsons-toolkit/app-content/pages-content/managing-symptoms/sweating.md

 ---

-## Further Assessment
+## Further assessment

 ### Questions
 Healthcare professionals are likely to ask more questions, so you could think about these in advance.
-You could record them in your _My Health_ section to bring to the appointment.
+You could record them in your <a href="/learn/my-reminders-and-notes" class="internal-link">_My Reminders and Notes_</a> section to bring to the appointment.

 **They might ask about:**
 - When the problem occurs, if there are any triggers and any related symptoms.